recordingpreservation/nrpf-website/_programs/nrpf-grants.md

 The Foundation awards grants to digitally preserve at-risk audio collections in order to advance our mandate to preserve recorded sound heritage.
-Since 2016, the Foundation has distributed over a quarter of a million dollars to support the digital preservation of recorded sound history.
+Since 2016, the Foundation has distributed over a quarter of a million dollars to promote and preserve recorded sound history.

 ## Grants Awarded (since 2016)